If you're looking for the best kids multivitamin we think we've found it: Hiya Health!

 However, I don't love the inactive ingredient list.
 I'm not totally sure why two products (their probiotic and multivitamin) can look so similar yet have such a different ingredient list… but I'm personally not a fan of the sunflower oil or gum arabic which make their probiotic a “skip” for us.

-Granted, we use this probiotic with my daughter who had some pretty intense gut health issues.
-It's definitely not a probiotic for every kids!
+Granted, we use this probiotic with my daughter who had some pretty intense gut health issues, eczema, and other things going on.
+It's definitely not a probiotic for every kid!
 We are also fans of switching up our probiotics every so often for optimal gut health, so we use this one and this one too.

 All of the above probiotics we do use, cost significantly more than Hiya's.
 But again, we are dealing with specific health issues for my daughter.
 For most families, Hiya's probiotic will probably be the perfect intersection of quality and price.